-What causes orthodontics pain?
+What causes orthodontic pain?

-Most of the children undergoing orthodontics treatment use fixed orthodontics brackets to fix their teeth, which is mainly made of steel, ceramics, or porcelain.
+Most of the children undergoing orthodontics treatment use fixed orthodontics brackets to fix their teeth, which are mainly made of steel, ceramics, or porcelain.
 Considering that brackets can straighten teeth through the application of slight pressure, some patients might experience sensitivity or red gums.
 The amount of pain in each person depends on the treatment method and their physiology.

 Using brackets should not cause pain during the orthodontics treatment, however, sometimes at the beginning of the process, the patient might sense a painful feeling in their mouth.
 Brackets of your child might create sore spots on the gums or lips at first but the pain will subside soon and the gums and lips of the patients will recover during the treatment.